nidorx/ecs-lua/TUTORIAL.md

 local CleanupFiringSystem  = require(Systems:WaitForChild("CleanupFiringSystem"))

-world.addSystem(CleanupFiringSystem)
+world.AddSystem(CleanupFiringSystem)
 ```

 OK, now we can shoot more than once, however, we still have another problem.
 Realize that by pressing and holding the mouse button, our weapon does not fire anymore, it is only firing if I click, wait `0.5` seconds and click again

-This is happening because the `update` method of `PlayerShootingSystem` is being invoked with each new frame, updating the time of the `FiringComponent` of our entity in each update (`world.set(entity, FiringComponent, time.frame)`) , this means that the logic of `CleanupFiringSystem` is not validated, since the elapsed time (`firedAt`) never exceeds 0.5 seconds.
+This is happening because the `update` method of `PlayerShootingSystem` is being invoked with each new frame, updating the time of the `FiringComponent` of our entity in each update (`world.Set(entity, FiringComponent, time.frame)`) , this means that the logic of `CleanupFiringSystem` is not validated, since the elapsed time (`firedAt`) never exceeds 0.5 seconds.
 We need to filter this behavior.

 Let's change the `PlayerShootingSystem` to obtain the desired behavior.
 We want him to add the `FiringComponent` to any entity that does not yet have this component, so he will never make changes to the data for that component.